Self-forced inspirals with spin-orbit precession: Quasi-Spherical Inspirals around a Rotating Black Hole

 To go beyond the geodesic orbits and describe quasi-spherical inspirals, we make use of the method of osculating orbital elements (or osculating geodesics)~\cite{Pound2008,Gair2011} to recast the equations of motion of a body under the influence of a force obeying Eq.~\eqref{eq:forced_geodesic_eq}.

-We chose a set of parameters that uniquely specify a geodesic orbit, such as the integrals of motion $\vec{P}$ along with the initial values of the orbital phases of the geodesic orbit $\vec{q}_0$, and designate them as a set of ``orbital elements" $\vec{I} = \{\vec{P},\vec{q}_0\}$.
+We chose a set of parameters that uniquely specify a geodesic orbit, such as the integrals of motion $\vec{P}$ along with the initial values of the orbital phases of the geodesic orbit $\vec{q}_0$, and designate them as a set of ``orbital elements" $\vec{I} = \{\vec{P},\vec{q}_0\}$ \ \footnote{Note that for inspiral trajectories, the orbital elements $\vec{q}_0(\lambda)$ are different quantities from the values of $\vec{q}$ evaluated at $\lambda = 0$, i.e., $\vec{q}(0)$.}.
+For spherical geodesics, we chose $\vec{I} = (r_p,x,q_{z,0})$.
 For accelerated orbits, these orbital elements are promoted from constants to functions of time.

-We note that now the orbital elements $\vec{q}_0(\lambda)$ are different quantities from the values of $\vec{q}$ evaluated at $\lambda = 0$, i.e., $\vec{q}(0)$.
+Here we are implicitly assuming that the eccentricity $e$ stays zero throughout the inspiral of an initially spherical system.
+While this has been shown to be valid at 0PA order~\cite{Kennefick:1995za,Ryan:1995xi}, at 1PA this becomes a subtle issue~\cite{Loutrel:2018ssg,Will:2019lfe}.
+Whether the eccentricity remains zero throughout the post-adiabatic evolution is intimately related to the exact setup for the calculation of other post-adiabatic corrections such as the second-order fluxes~\cite{Warburton2021}.
+For the sake of simplicity, and to have an inspiral model that depends only on spherical-geodesic first-order GSF data, in this paper we explicitly assume the eccentricity is always zero.
+In doing so, we are neglecting terms that contribute at the same order as the currently unknown second-order GSF.

 To produce waveforms, we will also require the evolution of certain ``extrinsic quantities" $\vec{S} = \{\pos{t},\pos{\phi}\}$ which are the secondary's Boyer-Lindquist time and azimuthal coordinates respectively.
+The combined osculating geodesic evolution equations take the following form: